 If for any reason a particular village was less likely to be reached by the distribution (e.g. too far from the distribution point, or did not receive word about the date), then we would expect to see evidence of this in the households that we were able to survey."
 AMF, comments on a draft of this page, October 2020.

-See cells D6 on the "Methods" sheets in this spreadsheet.
+- See cell D6 on each of the "Methods" sheets in this spreadsheet.

 "For our recent PDMs where data is collected electronically we have put in place data validation to mitigate against this.
 We ask partners to validate the information in Question 4 (self-reported responses about hang-up) with the objective measures from Question 3 (LLINs found hanging and or in use at night)."
 AMF, comments on a draft of this page, October 2020.